theCastleBuilder/Acute-myeloid-leukemia/README.md

   <img src="MEIS1_Kaplan_Meier.png" />
 </p>

 The Kaplan-Meier curves show the difference in survival between two groups with decreased survival for the group expressing MEIS1 above median (p-value = 0.005).
 Thus, MEIS1 can be considered as a possible prognostic marker at the significance level of $\alpha$ = 0.01.
-However this result should be validated on the bigger AML patients cohort.
+However, this result should be validated on the bigger AML patients cohort.

 Of course, not for each of the TFs there were references in the literature about its association with AML.
 Therefore, there is a large space for studying the involvement of not previously mentioned in AML context TFs in gene regulatory networks and signaling pathways in order to build hypotheses.